alpaca-cc/ImageShare/README.md

 npm start
 ```
 The server will run on port 8000.
+Make sure to have the latest version of Nodejs.

 ### Database Mongodb
 The server is using mongodb, so to correctly run, mongodb database needs to be set up.
 The database url is set inside mongodbStore.js as dbUrl.